If you are looking for information on Learning Communities, please visit the Learning Communities website.

 In addition to choosing a program of study, you can also enroll in a certificate.
-A certificate provides a thematic area of concentration to complement your program choice, and can add greater coherence to your General Education and program learning.
+A certificate provides a thematic area of concentration to complement your program choice and can add greater coherence to your General Education and program learning.
+Examples of certificate themes include Women’s and Gender Studies and Decolonization and Indigenization Studies – see the full list below.

 Certificates at Dawson include the following elements: